lswifty2017/beach-ballerinas/content/classes/barre.md

 ---
-title: Adult Barre
+title: Adult Beginner Ballet Class
 subtitle: Bondi Beach
-description: >-
-  For the second scenario, you want to create multiple sizes of thumbnails for devices with widths stretching from smartphone to wide desktop monitors.

-  To decide between the two, ask yourself: “do I know the exact size this image will be?”
-If yes, it’s the first type.
-If no and its width and/or height need to vary depending on the size of the screen, then it’s the second type.
+description: For all the Mummies or Daddies or ladies who want to learn the basics of ballet in a casual manner.
+A fun class, learning basic technique from the foundations of ballet with a combination of a barre workout.
-image: /assets/ballerina-kids.jpg
+image: /assets/tamar-jump.jpg
 ---